gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 [1] The project does not use TensorFlow, but this container is suitable.

-[2] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C3 works well.
-If you have access to a C7 instance, it will run about twice as fast, in about 10 minutes instead of 20 minutes.
+[2] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C4 works well.
+If you have access to a C7 instance, it may run faster.

 ## To run the Workflow (advanced)